madebyzeus/windows-domain-troubleshooting/README.md

 Install all of the above: `choco install -y googlechrome firefox putty 7zip notepadplusplus teamviewer zoom-client google-drive-file-stream`

 # Fixing Windows Updates

+** Remember to run these commands from an elevated command prompt! **

 ## Disable Windows 10 Automatic Updates